 You will be evaluated in this class as follows:

 If you perform better on a subsequent exam than the very previous exam, the subsequent exam's score will replace the very previous exam's score.
-For example, the second midterm can replace the first, the third can replace the second, the final can replace the third.
+For example, the second midterm can replace the first and the final can replace the second.

 Make sure that you are familiar with The UNC Honor Code.
 You will be required to sign an Honor Code pledge to hand in with every exam as well as "sign" the code you submit for grading.